 Around the back of the machine, you’ll find the vent for air, so be sure you’ve got it a couple of inches away from the wall.
 That’s also where the three-foot cord power cord is, along with a handy little place to wrap the cord around for storage.

 The control panel at the front features cooking function buttons that include Air Fry, Roast, Bake, Broil, and Keep Warm.
-There are also Air Fry presets, like something seen on a microwave with French Fry, Wings, Vegetables, Frozen Snacks, and Leftovers.
+There are also Air Fry presets, like something seen on a microwave with French fries, wings, vegetables, frozen snacks, and leftovers.
 A blue light will illuminate your selection, while an LCD panel displays the cooking temperature and time with buttons for adjustment on either side.
 You can cook food up to 450°F for 60 minutes.
 Finally, the bottom of the display has a toss reminder, which will illuminate if it’s activated, a start/stop button, and a light bulb to turn on the oven light.

 A missing feature that I would have appreciated is an on/off button or switch.
 Instead, the stop/start button acts as an off function.
 The LCD illuminates the word “off” when it’s off.
 I prefer the security of an actual switch.
 Of course, I always unplug the appliance after use to be sure.